Connect with others who understand.

 Transthoracic Echocardiogram

 A TTE is the most common type of echocardiogram.
-This noninvasive method involves pressing a transducer against your chest to look at your heart.
-Cardiologists use a TTE to check how well your heart is pumping blood, measure your heart chambers, and check blood pressure within the heart.
-They’re also used to diagnose different heart conditions, such as:
+It’s a noninvasive test, which means it doesn’t involve surgery or going inside the body.
+During a TTE, a doctor presses a transducer against your chest to get pictures of your heart.
+This test helps doctors see how well your heart is pumping, measure the size of your heart chambers, and estimate the blood pressure inside your heart.
+TTEs are also used to diagnose heart conditions, such as:

 • Hypertrophic cardiomyopathy